Freight Transport Service in Edmonton

 Customer service in English and Spanish to resolve any situation.

-Edmonton, the capital of Alberta, holds a strategic position as western Canada's logistics hub.
-Its proximity to oil sands operations in northern Alberta, combined with highway corridors connecting south to the United States and west to the Pacific coast, makes the city a key node for cross-border freight transportation.
-At Control Terrestre, we coordinate full truckload solutions connecting Edmonton businesses with markets across the United States and Mexico through a network of experienced carriers holding certifications such as C-TPAT and FAST.
+Edmonton, the capital of Alberta, holds a strategic position as a logistics hub in western Canada.
+Its proximity to oil sands operations in northern Alberta, combined with highway corridors connecting south to the United States and west to the Pacific coast, makes the city a key node for cross-border freight transport.
+At Control Terrestre, we coordinate full truckload solutions that connect Edmonton businesses with markets in the United States and Mexico through a network of experienced carriers holding certifications such as C-TPAT and FAST.

-Cross-border trade from Edmonton spans sectors as diverse as energy, agriculture, and manufacturing.
-Each demands logistics solutions tailored to the specific characteristics of the cargo, the distances involved, and the customs requirements along each corridor.
-As a freight forwarder, our role is to design the right operation for every shipment, selecting the appropriate equipment and carriers with the expertise each route demands.
+Cross-border trade from Edmonton spans diverse sectors including energy, agriculture and manufacturing.
+Each one demands logistics solutions tailored to the specific characteristics of the cargo, the distances involved and the customs requirements of each corridor.
+As a freight forwarder, our role is to design the right operation for each shipment, selecting the appropriate equipment and carriers with the experience each route demands.

 Infrastructure and connectivity

-Edmonton benefits from transportation infrastructure that positions it as a natural logistics hub for north-south trade in western Canada.
-Highway 2, also known as the Queen Elizabeth II Highway, serves as the primary corridor south to Calgary and onward to the Coutts-Sweetgrass border crossing, the most important gateway to Montana and the U.S. interstate system.
-This corridor ranks among the busiest commercial arteries in western Canada.
+Edmonton has a transportation infrastructure that positions it as a natural logistics hub for north-south trade in western Canada.
+Highway 2, also known as the Queen Elizabeth II Highway, serves as the main corridor south to Calgary and then to the Coutts-Sweetgrass border crossing, the most important gateway to Montana and the US interstate system.
+This corridor is among the most heavily traveled commercial arteries in western Canada.

-To the east, Highway 16 (the Yellowhead) connects with Saskatchewan and Manitoba, opening alternative routes to border crossings in those provinces.
-Westward, the same highway leads to British Columbia and eventually to the Port of Prince Rupert.
-The city also benefits from major Canadian Pacific and Canadian National rail terminals that support intermodal operations combining rail segments with ground transportation for the final leg.
+To the east, Highway 16 (the Yellowhead) connects to Saskatchewan and Manitoba, opening alternative routes to border crossings in those provinces.
+To the west, the same highway leads to British Columbia and eventually to the Port of Prince Rupert.
+The city also benefits from major Canadian Pacific and Canadian National rail terminals that support intermodal operations combining rail segments with last-mile trucking.

-At the industrial level, Edmonton hosts large-scale logistics zones.
+At the industrial level, Edmonton is home to large-scale logistics zones.
 Nisku Industrial Park, located south of the city, is one of the largest industrial parks in western Canada and concentrates suppliers serving the oil and gas sector.
-These companies regularly need to move equipment and supplies not only to northern Alberta but also to project sites in the United States and Mexico.
-The Acheson Industrial Area functions as a distribution and manufacturing center, while the cargo facilities at Edmonton International Airport complement the region's logistics capacity.
+These companies need to move equipment and supplies regularly not only to northern Alberta, but also to project sites in the United States and Mexico.
+The Acheson industrial zone functions as a distribution and manufacturing hub, while cargo facilities at Edmonton International Airport complement the region's logistics capacity.

-The energy sector dominates Edmonton's economy and generates a significant share of cross-border freight demand.
-The Industrial Heartland, located northeast of the city, is Canada's largest petrochemical complex, producing derivatives exported to markets in the United States and beyond.
-Heavy equipment for extraction operations at the Fort McMurray and Cold Lake oil sands also moves frequently through cross-border corridors, whether because it is manufactured in the United States or requires specialized maintenance outside Canada.
+The energy sector dominates Edmonton's economy and generates a significant portion of cross-border freight demand.
+The Industrial Heartland, located northeast of the city, is Canada's largest petrochemical complex, producing derivatives exported to markets in the United States and other destinations.
+Heavy equipment for extraction operations in the Fort McMurray and Cold Lake oil sands also moves frequently through cross-border corridors, either because it is manufactured in the United States or because it requires specialized maintenance outside Canada.

 Agriculture is another fundamental pillar.
-Alberta is one of Canada's leading producers of canola, wheat, and cattle, and Edmonton serves as a processing and distribution center for these products.
-Agricultural exports to the United States and Mexico represent a steady flow of freight requiring specific equipment, from dry vans for processed grains to refrigerated units for meat products.
+Alberta is one of Canada's leading producers of canola, wheat and livestock, and Edmonton serves as a processing and distribution hub for these products.
+Agricultural exports to the United States and Mexico represent a steady flow of cargo requiring specific equipment, from dry vans for processed grains to refrigerated units for meat products.

-Edmonton's manufacturing sector includes machinery fabrication, industrial components, and steel products serving both domestic and export markets.
-Imports, meanwhile, include auto parts, specialized machinery, and manufactured goods arriving from plants in the United States and Mexico through western ground corridors.
+Edmonton's manufacturing sector includes machinery fabrication, industrial components and steel products serving both domestic and export markets.
+Imports, in turn, include auto parts, specialized machinery and manufactured goods arriving from plants in the United States and Mexico via western land corridors.

 Our solutions for Edmonton

-At Control Terrestre, we provide cross-border full truckload coordination to and from Edmonton, covering corridors into the United States and Mexico.
-We work with carriers holding C-TPAT, FAST, and BASC certifications, which streamlines customs processes and helps reduce wait times at border crossings.
+At Control Terrestre, we offer cross-border full truckload coordination to and from Edmonton, covering corridors to the United States and Mexico.
+We work with carriers holding C-TPAT, FAST and BASC certifications, which streamlines customs processes and helps reduce wait times at border crossings.

-Our available fleet through our carrier network includes 48-foot and 53-foot dry vans and refrigerated trailers in both single and tandem configurations, flatbeds for oversized cargo, container chassis, curtain-side trailers, and specialized equipment such as tankers and hoppers.
-This variety allows us to serve the different sectors operating from Edmonton, whether it involves oilfield equipment requiring flatbeds, petrochemical products needing tankers, or agricultural goods demanding refrigeration.
+Our fleet available through our carrier network includes 48 and 53-foot dry vans and refrigerated trailers in single and tandem configurations, flatbeds for oversized cargo, container chassis, curtainside trailers and specialized equipment such as tankers and hoppers.
+This variety allows us to serve the different sectors operating from Edmonton, whether oil field equipment requiring flatbeds, petrochemical products needing tankers or agricultural products demanding refrigeration.

-We coordinate operations along the main corridors from Edmonton: south via Highway 2 to Coutts and into the western United States, as well as long-haul routes into central Mexico for companies participating in integrated North American supply chains.
+We coordinate operations along the main corridors from Edmonton: south on Highway 2 to Coutts and into the western United States, as well as long-haul routes to central Mexico for companies participating in integrated North American supply chains.
 We also manage spot freight for one-time needs and expedited services when urgency requires it.

-Our approach centers on being the single point of contact for our Edmonton clients' cross-border logistics.
-This means we handle carrier selection, equipment coordination, and cargo tracking throughout the entire journey, regardless of how many borders the shipment crosses.
+Our approach focuses on being the single point of contact for cross-border logistics for our clients in Edmonton.
+This means we handle carrier selection, equipment coordination and cargo tracking throughout the entire journey, regardless of how many borders the shipment crosses.

 Frequently asked questions (FAQ)

-What types of cargo can you move from Edmonton to the United States and Mexico?
+What types of cargo can be transported from Edmonton to the United States and Mexico?

-We coordinate full truckload (FTL) transportation for a wide range of goods, including industrial equipment, petrochemical products, agricultural commodities, and manufactured goods.
-We have access to various equipment types such as dry vans, refrigerated trailers, flatbeds, tankers, and container chassis, allowing us to match the specific characteristics of each shipment.
+We coordinate full truckload (FTL) transport for a wide range of goods, including industrial equipment, petrochemical products, agricultural commodities and manufactured goods.
+We have access to various equipment types such as dry vans, refrigerated trailers, flatbeds, tankers and container chassis, which allows us to adapt to the specific characteristics of each shipment.

 Do you work with certified carriers for border crossings?

 Yes.
-Our carrier network includes operators holding C-TPAT, FAST, and BASC certifications, among others.
+Our carrier network includes operators with C-TPAT, FAST and BASC certifications, among others.
 These certifications are relevant for facilitating processes at border crossing points and are part of the criteria we use when selecting carriers for cross-border operations.

-Do you offer service only to the United States, or to Mexico as well?
+Do you offer service only to the United States or also to Mexico?

 We cover cross-border corridors to both countries.
-From Edmonton, we can coordinate FTL shipments to destinations in the United States and also to Mexico, including long-haul routes that cross both borders.
+From Edmonton, we can coordinate full truckload (FTL) shipments to destinations in the United States and also to Mexico, including long-haul routes crossing both borders.
 Our coverage spans all of North America and extends into Central America.

 Supply chain experts